Reading layout

 raise ValueError("Authentication failed.
 Check credentials.")

-For implementation details on stateful browsing, consult Managing Cookies and Sessions.
+For implementation details on stateful browsing, see Managing Cookies and Sessions.

 7. Post-Processing and Data Storage